 How Does Professional Spider Control Work?

 The foundation perimeter around your home is the most important area when it comes to preventing pest control problems.
 Your perimeter is where moisture-seeking pests tunnel around in the soil, where insects hide in your vegetation to avoid the midday sun, and where a wide range of pests including ants, rodents, and termites explore your foundation walls for a way inside.
-This area can be a hotspot for pest activity if you let it.
-However, we strongly recommend that you don’t.
+This area can become a hotspot for pest activity if you allow it.

 When you have moisture pests hanging out in your landscaping, you're going to have spiders.
 That is just a simple fact.
 This is because spiders of all shapes, sizes, and venomosity can find something to eat in these kinds of environments.
 They'll establish their webs in your bushes, under your deck, and in every other recess they can find to catch the insects that congregate in these areas.
 Some are even bold enough to create webs right out in the open where you can conveniently walk through them, which can be extremely unpleasant, especially if you have a fear of spiders.